 A thin colourless liquid, of pungent rancid odour, and sour taste, miscible with water and alcohol.

 It melts into a colourless liquid at about 38, in which state it is miscible with water, alcohol, and ether.

-It boils at 410 Fahr., and is miscible with alcohol and ether.
+It is miscible in all proportions with water, alcohol and ether.

 - capable of mixingalcohol is miscible with water

 C16: from Medieval Latin miscibilis, from Latin miscēre to mix

 Collins English Dictionary - Complete & Unabridged 2012 Digital Edition © William Collins Sons & Co.
 Ltd. 1979, 1986 © HarperCollins Publishers 1998, 2000, 2003, 2005, 2006, 2007, 2009, 2012

 1560s, from Medieval Latin miscibilis "mixable," from Latin miscere "to mix" (see mix (v.)).